-The increase in the Report Period mainly derives from an increase in the transport and haulage expenses and the costs of transmission of gas to Egypt which derive, inter alia, from the increase in the quantity of gas sold to Egypt, from an increase in the maintenance expenses due to maintenance work, which was postponed from the end of 2023, and from a rise in insurance rates and the costs of foreign subcontractors as a result of the Swords of Iron war.
+The increase in the Report Period mainly derives from an increase in the transport and haulage expenses and the costs of transmission of gas to Egypt which derive from the increase in the quantity of gas sold to Egypt, from an increase in the maintenance expenses due to maintenance work, which was postponed from the end of 2023, and from a rise in insurance rates and the costs of foreign subcontractors as a result of the War.

-Cost of natural gas and condensate production in Q2/2024 totaled approx. \$43 million, compared with approx. \$35 million year-over-year.
-The increase mainly derived from the reasons stated above.
+Cost of natural gas and condensate production in Q3/2024 totaled approx. \$40 million, compared with approx. \$37 million in the same quarter last year.
+The increase mainly derived from an increase in transmission and transportation expenses and a rise in the rates of foreign subcontractors as aforesaid.

-Depreciation, depletion and amortization expenses totaled approx. \$38 million in the Report Period, compared with approx. \$41 million year-over-year, down around 6%.
-The decrease mainly derives from an increase in the update of a retirement obligation in the Yam Tethys project relative to the update in the same period last year and was partly offset by an increase in the depletion depreciation in the Leviathan project as a result of the increase in the quantity of gas produced compared with the same period last year.
+Depreciation, depletion and amortization expenses totaled approx. \$64 million in the Report Period, compared with approx. \$60 million in the same period last year, up ~6%.
+The increase mainly derives from an increase in the depletion depreciation in the Leviathan project which derived from the increase in the quantity of gas and condensate produced compared with the same period last year.